sagaya/Trackr/README.md

 # Trackr

-INSTALL ALL THE PODS BEFORE OPENING THE XCODE PROJECT :)
+   RUN POD INSTALL BEFORE OPENING THE XCODE PROJECT :)

 The app is a demo delivery system application that sends one package at a time.